Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

 30. Open a new Remote desktop session (this can be done from within SQLVM1), and repeat these steps to **Enable SQL Always On**.
 Change the username to **contoso\\mcwadmin** on each of the other nodes **SQLVM2**, and **SQLVM3.** Make sure that you have restarted the SQL Service on each node prior to moving to the next node.

->**Note:** If you get confused what server you are on open a command prompt and simply enter the command *hostname.*.
+>**Note**: If you get confused what server you are on open a command prompt and simply enter the command *hostname*.

 31. After you have completed the process on each SQLVM Node, reconnect to **SQLVM1** using Remote Desktop.

->**Note:** Remember that you must use the BCDRDC1 VM as your jumpbox to get into the environment.
+>**Note**: Remember that you must use the BCDRDC1 VM as your jumpbox to get into the environment.
 You can use the Azure portal to connect to BCDRDC1 and then use Remote desktop form there to SQLVM1.

 32. Use the Start menu to launch **Microsoft SQL Server Management Studio 17** and connect to the local instance of SQL Server.
 (Located in the Microsoft SQL Server Tools 17 folder).